 Step 4: Refinance (The Payday)

-This is the magic step.
-Once the property is renovated and rented, you go to a bank to get a new long-term mortgage based on the new, higher value of the property.
+This is where the magic happens.
+You go to a bank to get a new long-term mortgage based on the new, higher appraised value of the property (ARV).

 Step 5: Repeat (Scale Your Portfolio)